grig23/primetime.en/help/AccountIQ/reports-for-specific-mvpds.md

 * [Dashboard](/help/AccountIQ/dashboard.md) (dashboard gives a glimpse of the selected graphs from different reports pages).

   ![](assets/specific-mvpd-dashboard.png)

+Each of these pages will reflect the activity.

 <!--## If you are logged in as an MVPD {#report-sp-programmer}

 To view reports in Account IQ, once you have successfully logged in to the application as an MVPD: